 This additional service will mean that residents do not have to wait for the household chemical cleanout to dispose of these wastes.

-This will reduce the likelihood of this material being dumped, entering the general waste bins.
+This will reduce the likelihood of this material being dumped, entering the sewer or storm water systems and being disposed of inappropriately in the general waste bins.